KoviRobi/tooltracker/README.md

 item to the database, but you can also add a picture and description on the item's page.

+## Getting mail

+There are two ways the tooltracker can get mail, listening on a port (say port
+25) for messages using the SMTP protocol, or monitoring a mailbox (using IDLE so it's push notifications).

+### SMTP

+This is simplest, but also potentially requires a port open to the whole internet.

+### IMAP

+This requires you to set up authentication to access the mailbox, which these days is using OAuth2.
+You want the following API permissions:

+- Outlook
+  - IMAP.AccessAsUser.All (to read/write mailboxes);
+  - offline_access (to not have to constantly do OAuth2 log-ins.

 ## Authentication

 There isn't a password style authentication, instead what you can do is use the